TL;DR

 Public keys for invitations are logged in an append-only Merkle tree.
 Clients verify inclusion and consistency proofs, preventing the server from silently substituting keys to intercept work list data.

-We use battle-tested libraries: strong-box (ChaCha20-Poly1305), Argon2id (key derivation), OPAQUE (password authentication), and HPKE (key exchange).
+We use battle-tested libraries: strong-box (ChaCha20-Poly1305), OPAQUE (password authentication), HKDF (key derivation), Argon2id (OPAQUE password hardening and legacy migration), and HPKE (key exchange).
 All our crypto code is open source and auditable.

 Because your task content is encrypted, we can’t provide server-side full-text search across all your tasks.
 Search happens in your browser after decryption.